B-Lamine/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles : list current directory's content (even hidden) with their information 5-listfilesdigitonly : list contents of current directory, even hidden ones, with their information but the user and group names are numerical
 6-firstdirectory : create my_first_directory in the tmp directory
+7-movethatfile : move the betty file from tmp to tmp/my_first_directory